Over on Shutterfly, I’ve posted some videos of the beet harvest. They are too large(megabit-wise) to post here.

 While not packed, there were quite a few people on the beach.
 They weren’t spread out too much because the tide was coming in.
 Despite 61 degree water, there were some dedicated people splashing around in the water.

-So, we hopped across the Piscataqua River to Portsmouth for lunch on a deck on the river.
+So, we hopped across the Piscataqua River to Portsmouth for lunch on the River House’s deck on the river.